 - Spiritual Fencing: Your 10 areas, like Mass, Rosary, Adoration, or service, flow effortlessly.
 Joy fills you as grace makes discipline easy.
 Grace purifies your heart.
 These areas become a natural expression of love for God, without charts or reviews in the evening.
 Thoughts turn to Jesus without effort.

 Atop the mountain, Peter, James, and John witness the Transfiguration: “And he was transfigured before them, and his face shone like the sun” (Mt 17:2).
 They are immersed in Christ’s glory.
 Grace lifts all burdens, turning hard work into joy.
 Peter offers to build three tents (Mt 17:4).
-He eagerly commits to descending, gathering materials, and climbing again.
-This task is grueling.
-Yet, grace makes it a joyful act, free of struggle.
+This task is grueling, yet grace makes it a joyful act, free of struggle.
+This radical shift is beautifully captured by the prophet in Isaiah 50:4: “He wakens me morning by morning, wakens my ear to listen like one being taught.”
+The agency completely changes; the Lord supernaturally wakens the soul from within, opening the inner ear to listen entirely as a passive disciple who ceases to debate or perform.

 In this stage, grace takes the lead, transforming heavy tasks into joyful acts.
 It enables you to spend long hours in prayer, service, or mission without weariness.
 God’s strength sustains you: “Those who wait for the Lord shall renew their strength; they shall mount up with wings like eagles” (Is 40:31).
 In work or interactions, grace lets you glimpse Christ’s glory.
 You act with His compassion and wisdom effortlessly.
-Others may see your efforts as demanding.
-But grace makes them light, filling you with peace and vitality.
+Others may see your efforts as demanding, but grace makes them light, filling you with peace and vitality.
 Your disciplined life remains steadfast.

 Practical Guidance